ossef/XBorne-2017/README.md

 modeling with Markov chains.
-The tool which has been developed initially as a test- bed for the algorithmic stochastic comparisons of stochastic matrices and Markov chains, is now a general purpose framework which can be used for the Markovian modelling in education and research.
+The tool which has been developed initially as a test- bed for the algorithmic stochastic comparisons of stochastic matrices and Markov chains, is now a general purpose framework which can be used for the Markovian modelling in education and research, further details in [1].

 Xborne is organized as a set of programs which exchange files to analyse a model.